dhanesh-kh/hexo/source/scaling/index.md

 ---
-title: scaling
+title: What is Vertical & Horizontal Scaling in Docker?
 date: 2024-10-09 23:04:45
 ---
-# What is Vertical & Horizontal Scaling in Docker?

 - Scaling is adjusting the number of containers or the power of a machine to balance loads for particular tasks or projects.